 Participants will engage in a seminar series led by the Faculty of Classics which will include language classes in Ancient Greek.
 During the program you will have the opportunity to visit the antiquities collection at the Ashmolean Museum and complete an assignment on the main topic.
 You will also be able to receive support from students studying at Wadham and from the College with information on making successful applications to top universities.

 Relevant Subjects: Classics, Ancient History, History, Classical Greek, Archaeology

 How to Apply

-We welcome applications from pupils studying in Year 12 at a UK state school.
-To apply please complete an application form which asks questions about you, your interest in the subject and your academic performance.
+We welcome applications from Year 12 pupils studying at UK state schools.
+To apply please complete an application form (linked above) which asks questions about you, your interest in the subject and your academic performance.

 If you have any questions about either Summer School please contact Dr Hugh Munro.